-- 1. Appropriate Training - a) Theological training at a Bachelor degree level from an accredited Bible college, college or university or - b) Any Bachelor degree or its equivalent as decided by the licensing authority (up to 10% of workers applying per year can be granted equivalence), plus the completion of the Advanced Leadership Formation Program. - 2.
-Successful completion of the approval process. - 3.
-Commitment to completion of the Alliance History and Thought course for credit within one year.
+- a) Appropriate Training - i) Theological training at a Bachelor degree level from an accredited Bible college, college or university or - ii) Any Bachelor degree or its equivalent as decided by the licensing authority (up to 10% of workers applying per year can be granted equivalence), plus the completion of a diploma/certificate program of 8 10 courses from an ATS (Association of Theological Schools) or an ABHE (Association for Biblical Higher Education) accredited institution. - b) Successful completion of the approval process. - c) Commitment to completion of the Alliance History and Thought course for credit within one year.